California governor signs laws aimed at homeless crisis

 Published

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom signed seven new laws on Wednesday aimed at addressing the state's homelessness crisis, pleading with a skeptical public to have patience as the nation's wealthiest and most populous state struggles to keep people off the streets.
+(AP) — California Gov. Gavin Newsom signed seven new laws on Wednesday aimed at addressing the state's homelessness crisis, pleading with a skeptical public to have patience as the nation's most wealthy and populous state struggles to keep people off the streets.

-California’s homelessness crisis was the top talking point among Newsom’s critics prior to the pandemic, a topic Newsom addressed in a big way when he devoted his entire 2020 “ State of the State ” address to the issue.
+California’s homelessness crisis was the top talking point among Newsom’s critics prior to the pandemic, a topic Newsom addressed in a big way when he devoted his entire “ State of the State ” address in 2020 to the issue.

-In the past three years, California has spent more than $2.4 billion of state and federal money on a handful of major homelessness programs, with most of it going to local governments for things like leasing hotels and motels for housing the homeless during the pandemic.
+In the past three years, California has spent more than $2.4 billion of state and federal money on a handful of major homelessness programs, with most of that money going to local governments for things like leasing hotels and motels for housing the homeless during the pandemic.

-The programs have had success, but have done little to change public perception of the homelessness problem — a fact Newsom acknowledged during a Wednesday news conference in Los Angeles.
+The programs have had success, but have done little to change public perception of the homelessness problem — a fact Newsom acknowledged during a news conference in Los Angeles on Wednesday.

 “We live in a situational world where people want to see results immediately,” he said.
 “But when it comes to these issues, it takes years and years to see those results.”